Blog

 It’s impossible to have 100% confidence when you’re starting something new.

-However, it’s 100% possible to know that you will figure it out.
+It’s 100% possible to know that you will figure it out.

 That you care about your progress more than what people think of you.